-- 1. The framework for investment management, including relevant aspect of corporate finance (30%) - 1.1.
-Describe the financial markets in the developed and emerging economies, including: - public and private market assets. - over the counter and exchange traded derivatives. - the historic behaviour of major asset classes and market indices. - 1.2.
-Describe the key domestic and global influences over the economic and capital markets environment in the United Kingdom and other jurisdictions from: - global economic trends - Central Banks. - government policy. - market regulation (including MIFID, EMIR). - regulatory capital requirements (including the Basel Accords and Solvency II). - 1.3.
-Describe how the principles of a legislative, taxation and regulatory conduct framework apply to investment management in the United Kingdom and other jurisdictions. - 1.4.
-Discuss the key principles of corporate finance including capital structure and financing, and how these relate to different asset classes. - 2.
-Meeting investor requirements, including investment strategies to meet liabilities (35%) - 2.1.
-Discuss the principles and objectives of investment management, along with the main factors influencing investment strategy, and analyse the investment needs of an investor. - 2.1.1.
-Analyse the particular liability characteristics, investment requirements and the influence of the regulatory environment (including capital requirements) on the investment policies of the following institutions: - a life insurance company transacting with-profits, non-profit or unit-linked business - a non-life insurance company - a defined benefit pension fund - a defined contribution pension fund - an endowment, charity or other fund - a bank, hedge fund or other proprietary investor - other unconstrained investors, including a sovereign wealth fund
+1 The framework for investment management, including relevant aspect of corporate finance (30%)

+- 1.1 Describe the financial markets in the developed and emerging economies, including: - public and private market assets. - · over-the-counter and exchange-traded derivatives. - the historic behaviour of major asset classes and market indices. - 1.2 Describe the key domestic and global influences over the economic and capital markets environment in the UK and other jurisdictions from: - · global economic trends. - · Central banks. - · government policy. - · market regulation. - regulatory capital requirements (including the Basel Accords and Solvency II). - 1.3 Describe how the principles of a legislative, taxation and regulatory conduct framework apply to investment management in the UK and other jurisdictions. - 1.4 Discuss the key principles of corporate finance, including capital structure and financing, and how these relate to different asset classes.

-2.1.2.
-Discuss the investment strategies that would be suitable to meet an individual investor's requirements, allowing for their risk appetite, time horizon and other constraints.
+2 Meeting investor requirements, including investment strategies to meet liabilities (35%)

+- 2.1 Discuss the principles and objectives of investment management, along with the main factors influencing investment strategy, and analyse the investment needs of an investor. - 2.1.1 Analyse the particular liability characteristics, investment requirements and the influence of the regulatory environment (including capital requirements) on the investment policies of the following institutions: - A life insurance company transacting with-profits, non-profit or unit-linked business - A non-life insurance company - · A defined benefit pension fund - A defined contribution pension fund - · An endowment, charity or other fund - · A bank, hedge fund or other proprietary investor - · Other unconstrained investors, including a sovereign wealth fund. - 2.1.2 Discuss the investment strategies that would be suitable to meet an individual investor's requirements, allowing for their risk appetite, time horizon and other constraints.

-3. Management and risk control for an investment manager, including portfolio management (35%)
+3 Management and risk control for an investment manager, including portfolio management (35%)

-- 3.1.
-Assess the principal approaches and techniques in investment portfolio management. - 3.1.1.
-Discuss active management approaches, both within and across asset classes, and over different time horizons. - 3.1.2.
-Discuss passive management and quasi-passive management including factor-based approaches. - 3.1.3.
-Discuss investment risk control techniques and risk-based portfolio construction approaches. - 3.1.4.
-Describe how derivative based strategies can be used for risk taking or for risk mitigation. - 3.1.5.
-Describe how a liability benchmark or replicating portfolio can be used as part of an investor's investment strategy. - 3.1.6.
-Demonstrate an understanding of the psychological aspects which influence investor behaviour - 3.2.
-Discuss the techniques used for investment management assessment and selection. - 3.2.1.
-Discuss methods of organising the investment management of a large portfolio. - 3.2.2.
-Describe the structure of a typical institutional investment department. - 3.2.3.
-Describe fund of funds and fiduciary management approaches to investment management. - 3.2.4.
-Describe the function of a performance measurement service. - 3.3.
-Describe the impact of technology on investment management, including: - trading in derivative, equity and bond markets. - product development.
+- 3.1 Assess the principal approaches and techniques in investment portfolio management. - 3.1.1 Discuss active management approaches, both within and across asset classes, and over different time horizons. - 3.1.2 Discuss passive management and quasi-passive management including factor-based approaches. - 3.1.3 Discuss investment risk control techniques and risk-based portfolio construction approaches. - 3.1.4 Describe the relevance of environmental, social and governance (ESG) factors to investment performance and different approaches to incorporate ESG factors. - 3.1.5 Describe how derivative-based strategies can be used for risk taking or for risk mitigation.

+- 3.1.6 Describe how a liability benchmark or replicating portfolio can be used as part of an investor's investment strategy. - 3.1.7 Discuss the psychological aspects, including from behavioural finance, that influence investor behaviour. - 3.2 Discuss the techniques used for investment management assessment and selection. - 3.2.1 Discuss methods of organising the investment management of a large portfolio. - 3.2.2 Describe the structure of a typical institutional investment department. - 3.2.3 Describe fund-of-funds and fiduciary management approaches to investment management. - 3.2.4 Describe the function of a performance measurement service. - 3.3 Describe the impact of technology on investment management, including: - trading in derivative, equity and bond markets. - · product development.

-4. Solving problems
+4 Solving problems